braaannigan/braaannigan.github.io/_posts/2021-01-01-jpo-overall.md

 In addition, in this introductory article I look at the text in aggregations to see some overall patterns.
 We see how the number of articles grew rapidly - but only for a while - and how titles have experienced constant expansion while abstracts have been brought under control.

+## Methods

+To identify topics I simply look for the presence of key words that I know are related to this topic.
+I allow for synomyns e.g. but conductivity-temperature-depth and CTD, acronyms and hierarchichal references for example when tracking references to the Atlantic I include references to the Sargasso Sea.
+The method isn't perfect of course - an article that mentions the presence of North Atlantic Deep Water in the Southern Ocean will be labelled as both Atlantic and Southern Ocean, but inspection of the results shows that the overall picture presented by this method is acceptable.

 ## Number of articles